[Unicode] Technical Reports

 2.6.2 Multi-Person Skin Tones

 As with gender, skin tones can be applied to multi-person groupings in a similar manner.
 Emoji represented internally by sequences may have skin tone modifiers (Emoji_Modifier characters) added after each of the characters that take them (those with Emoji_Modifier_Base).
-This is illustrated by the table Skin Tones for Multi-Person Groupings Using Sequences below.
+This is illustrated by the table Examples of Skin Tones for Multi-Person Groupings Using RGI Sequences below.

 Multi-person sequences that mix people characters without skin tones and people characters with skin tones should not be generated.
 That is, for an input system, if one person character in a multi-person emoji sequence has a skin tone modifier, then all people characters in that sequence should have skin tone modifiers.